RIAPS/riaps-integration/riaps-x86runtime/README.md

 In this configuration the VM is connected to an internet router and shares the router's internet connection with the RIAPS nodes.
 Connect the VM's bridged internet adapter to the router's client ethernet ports to put the VM in the same LAN as the RIAPS nodes.

 ### VM acting as router for RIAPS nodes
-**Instructions for Windows host machines only**
+**For Windows host machines only**
 In this configuration, the host machine is connected to the internet on some interface other than the bridged adapter.
 The host machine's internet connection can then be shared with RIAPS nodes that are connected directly to the VM using an unmanaged network switch.
-This is useful for situations where a router is not available, or no internet connection is available whatsoever.
+This is useful for situations where a router is not available.

-1. In Windows on the host machine, open the "Network Connections" settings window.
-Find the interface your VM is bridged to, and the interface of your internet connection.
+1. In Windows on the host machine, search "View network connections" from the Start menu and open the suggested window.
+Locate the interface your VM is bridged to, and the interface of your internet connection.
-2. Right click on you internet connection's interface, select "Properties".
+2. Right click on your internet connection's interface, select "Properties".
 3. In that interface's "Properties" window, select the "Sharing" tab.
 4. Click "Allow other network users to connect through this computer's Internet connection", and in the "Home networking connection" drop-down, select the interface of your VM's bridged adapter.

 You can now connected a simple, unmanaged network switch to your VM's bridged adapter with an ethernet cable, and any RIAPS nodes to the other ports on the switch.
 Windows will assign IP addresses from the 192.168.137.0/24 range to your RIAPS nodes and VM.

-## <a name="config-network">~~Configuring Environment for Local Network Setup~~ Maybe unnecessary?</a>
+## <a name="config-network">Configuring Environment for Local Network Setup</a>

 Setup the Network Interface to select the interface connected to the router where remote RIAPS nodes will be attached.